Charities Regulatory Authority

 What is the Charities Regulator?

-The Charities Regulatory Authority (Charities Regulator) is the statutory
+Authority (Charities Regulator) is the statutory body responsible for

 Act 2009, which sets out a charity's legal obligations for operating in

-- Ensuring charities are accountable to their donors, beneficiaries and the public
+- Holding charities accountable to their donors, beneficiaries and the public

-- Investigating charities in accordance with the Charities Act 2009
+- Investigating charities in agreement with the Charities Act 2009

 - Encouraging better management of charities by providing information and advice, including guidelines, codes of conduct and template constitutional documents